-If you don’t have any more COVID tests stockpiled from mail deliveries, you’re left with 2 ways that you could still effectively get free COVID tests (for now).
-Spoiler: you will likely need to have health insurance to take advantage, unless a state, county, or local health department have allocated funding for free tests.
-Here’s how to potentially still get free COVID tests:
+If you don’t have any more COVID tests stockpiled from mail deliveries or do not want to wait for a delayed USPS delivery, you’re left with 2 ways that you could still effectively get free COVID tests (for now):

-1. Get Reimbursed by Your Health Insurer for At-Home COVID Testing
+2. Get Reimbursed by Your Health Insurer for At-Home Testing

 - Quantity: up to 8 tests per insured person, per month (e.g. 3 insured persons x 8 tests = 24 tests per month)

-- How to Get a Free COVID Test: buy the over-the-counter (OTC) COVID tests anywhere that sells them (e.g. local pharmacy or other retailer).
+- How to Get a Free COVID Test: you can purchase online at retailers like Amazon (iHealth, QuickVue, and Abbott BinaxNow are good options) or buy at retail stores over-the-counter (OTC).
 Insurers are urged to set up networks where you won’t have to pay out-of-pocket.
-Hold on to your receipt, and check with your insurer on their reimbursement process.
+If you do, hold on to your receipt, and check with your insurer on their reimbursement process.
 Insurers are required to reimburse the full amount, up to $12 per test (so try to stay under that price, which is doable).
-Amazon has the same FDA-approved iHealth, QuickVue, and Abbott BinaxNow tests that the USPS sent out this year – all available for purchase for less than $12 each, so you may be able to get a full reimbursement.
+More details found here.
+Confirm the details with your insurer.

 Stay healthy out there.